-Amazon takes a commission on each sale and charges additional fees for services such as Amazon KDP (Kindle Direct Publishing) and advertising.
-In some cases, these fees can be offset by the increased exposure and potential sales that come with selling on Amazon.
-However, it’s important to consider them carefully, as you may be better off with another bookseller.
+Amazon takes a commission on each sale and charges additional fees such as referral fee for services such as Amazon KDP (Kindle Direct Publishing) and advertising.
+You may also need to pay Amazon FBA fulfillment fees or even storage fees in some cases.
+In some cases, selling fees can be offset by the increased exposure and potential sales that come with selling on Amazon.
+However,

 Less Control Over Pricing

 Another disadvantage of selling your book on Amazon is the potential for price undercutting.
 Amazon’s platform is highly competitive, and many authors and publishers are vying for the attention of consumers.